TinkerGen/No-code-Programming-to-Get-Started-with-TinyML/Lesson-02/README.md

+# Lesson 02 Motion Recognition by using built-in accelerometer

 ## Project Overview

 In this lesson, we'll take on a task of gesture recognition where we will attempt to recognize three gestures (FLIP, WAVE, and IDLE) using Wio Terminal's built-in 3-axis accelerometer.